SIPOC Analysis

 Example – Conducting a Job Interview

-This is an example of a SIPOC map for conducting job interviews during a recruitment process in a company.
+Here is an example of a SIPOC map illustrating the job interview process during recruitment within a company.

 SIPOC Example

-There are many tools that can help you to prepare SIPOC maps.
-One of the simplest ways is to use this SIPOC map template.
+There are many tools that are available to aid in preparing SIPOC maps.
+One of the simplest and most straightforward approaches is to use this SIPOC map template.

 Other Formats